jedgroev/data_management_2020/program.md

  2.21 Calculate distance between points and length of a trajectory
  2.22 Create a polygon from points (convex hull)
  2.23 Views
+ 2.24 Data export
- 2.24 Roles and permissions
+ 2.25 Roles and permissions
- 2.25 Database backup and restore
+ 2.26 Database backup and restore

 3. **Storing an Ecological Dataset into a Database**  (Urbano & ??? - 8 hours)
  3.1 Exploring a typical spreadsheet with ecological data collected on the field